Sports ballroom dance. Ballroom dancing

 Classification of dancers by age groups

-• Juveniles 2 - 9-11 years old.
-By age of the oldest
+• Juveniles 2 - 9-11 years.
+By age of the eldest

 • Juniors 1 - 12-13 years old.
-By age of the oldest
+By age of the eldest

 • Juniors 2 -14-15 years old.
-By age of the oldest
+By age of the eldest

 • Youth 1 - 16-18 years old.
-By age of the oldest
+By age of the eldest

 • Youth 2 - 18-21 years old.
-By age of the oldest
+By age of the eldest

 • Adults - 21-31 years old.
-By age of the oldest
+By age of the eldest

 • Seniors 1 -31-41 years old.
-By age of the oldest
+By age of the eldest

 • Seniors 2 - 41-51 years old.
-By age of the oldest
+By age of the eldest

 • Seniors 3 - 51-61 years old.
-By age of the oldest
+By age of the eldest

-• Grand Seniors - from 61 indefinitely.
+• Grand Senior - from 61 for an indefinite period.

-Hearing the phrase "ballroom dancing", many imagine luxurious dresses, exquisite men's tailcoats and quiet classical music.
-This is because the word "ball" is associated with solemn royal events and events that we read about in children's fairy tales.
+Hearing the phrase “ballroom dancing”, many imagine luxurious dresses, exquisite men's tailcoats and quiet classical music.
+This is because the word “ball” is associated with solemn royal events and activities that we read about in children's fairy tales.

 • foxtrot (fast and slow);